For the complete documentation index, see llms.txt.

 Why Jus Cogens Norms Matter

-These norms protect essential interests of the international community as a whole, such as prohibitions against genocide, slavery, torture, and aggression.
+These norms protect essential interests of the international community as a whole, such as prohibitions against genocide, slavery, torture, and Aggression.
 Because they are peremptory, no state can legally justify violating them, even in times of war or national emergency.
 This creates a baseline for human rights and state conduct that transcends political or cultural differences.

 Jus Cogens Norms vs Ordinary International Norms